On the Complexity of Random Satisfiability Problems with Planted Solutions: Acknowledgments

 \section{Acknowledgments}

-We thank Amin Coja-Oghlan, Florent Krzakala, Ryan O'Donnell, Prasad Raghavendra, \inbody{Jan Vondrak} and Lenka Zdeborov\'{a} for insightful comments and helpful discussions. \infull{We also thank Jan Vondrak for the proof idea of Lemma \ref{lem:simulate-1-mstat}.}
+We thank Amin Coja-Oghlan, Florent Krzakala, Ryan O'Donnell, Prasad Raghavendra, and Lenka Zdeborov\'{a} for insightful comments and helpful discussions.
+We also thank Jan Vondrak for the proof idea of Lemma \ref{lem:simulate-1-mstat}.

 \begingroup